-The Antígona Research Group, rights and society with gender perspective (SGR2014-519) was established in 2000 within the Department of Political Science and Public Law at the Autonomous University of Barcelona, based in Catalonia, Spain.
-Antigona was recognised, in 2005, as a Emergent Research Group (GRE) by AGAUR of the Generalitat of Catalonia, and was distinguished as a Consolidated Research Group (GRC) in 2009 (SGR2009-570) and in 2014 (SGR2014-519).
+The Antígona Research Group, rights and society with gender perspective (SGR2017-1775) was established in the year 2000 within the Department of Political Science and Public Law at the Autonomous University of Barcelona, based in Catalonia, Spain.
+Antigona was recognised, in the year 2005, as an Emergent Research Group (GRE) by AGAUR of the Generalitat of Catalonia, and was distinguished as a Consolidated Research Group (GRC) in 2009 (SGR2009-570) and in 2014 (SGR2014-519).

-The main purpose of Antígona is to analyse the development of women’s rights with gender perspective.
-The legislation and public policies in Spain are being built upon different definitions which are needed to clarify and specify, as well as the characteristics and content of the right of women in our country.
-Furthermore, it’s necessary to adopt a gender perspective in front of the Law and to do a review of the legal categories that enable show its shortcomings.
+The main purpose of Antígona is to analyse the development of women’s rights from a gender perspective.
+The legislation and public policies in Spain are being built upon different definitions which need to be clarified and specified as well as the characteristics and content of women’s rights in our country.
+Furthermore, it is necessary to adopt a gender perspective before the Law and to do a review of the legal categories that enable it to show its shortcomings.

 Antígona Reserch Group develops the following research lines:

 - Sexual harassment and harassment based on sex

 - Application of the equal law

 - Bioethics and Sexual and Reproductive Rights

 - Law and Gender

 - Women and Violence: socio-legal aspects